tpope/vim-rbenv/README.markdown

 > My Vim insists on using the system Ruby.

 You're using zsh on OS X, aren't you?
-Move that stupid `/etc/zshenv` to `/etc/zshrc`.
+Set your `PATH` in `~/.zshenv` instead of `~/.zshrc`.
+This includes enabling shims in case you are using rbenv.

 ## Self-Promotion